kwame-mintah/aws-localstack-playground/README.md

 > [!NOTE]
 >
-> If running any of the example code found in `/examples/` the ports will need to be available, if the code is not
+> If running any of the example code found in `/examples/` ports will need to be available on the host machine unless the code is
-> being executed within a docker container within the same network.
+> executed within a docker container within the same network.

 There is nothing else to it, fairly straight forward.